DeepRoboticsLab/robotserver_sdk/README.en.md

 RobotServer SDK provides a simple and easy-to-use interface for controlling and monitoring the navigation tasks of robot dogs.
 The SDK encapsulates the underlying protocol and network communication details, allowing developers to focus on implementing business logic.

+> WARNING: Please install and use the sdk in your own computer, it is strictly forbidden to install and use the sdk in 106 navagation host or other robot's host.

 ## Features

 - Connect and disconnect communication with the robot dog control system